-Failure of a major course (defined as greater than 4 credit hours), student will be eligible for summer remediation of the course if 50% or more of in-house high-stakes exams have been passed (NBME exam excluded).
-Major courses in the second year include: - Human Systems in Health and Disease (HSHD1)-must pass two of four written exams to be eligible for remediation. - b.
-Human Systems in Health and Disease (HSHD2)-must pass two of three written exams to be eligible for remediation.
+Failure of a major course (defined as greater than 4 credit hours):

+If student eligible for remediation (See Remediation Policy eligibility requirements): student will continue as scheduled in summer remediation.
 Failure of summer remediation: the student will be placed on academic leave and referred to the Student Promotions Committee for a hearing.
 Hearing - recommendations:

-- Repeat the entire semester (inclusive of all courses within the semester) the following academic year - b.
+- a.
+Repeat the entire semester (inclusive of all courses within the semester) the following academic year. - b.
 Repeat the entire second year - c.
-Dismiss Failure of a major course (defined as greater than 4 credit hours) for which a student is not eligible for summer remediation: Student is placed on academic leave of absence Hearing - recommendations - a) Repeat the entire semester (inclusive of all courses within the semester) the following academic year - b) Dismiss Failure of one course less than 4 credit hours Complete remediation at the end of spring semester as recommended by course director and approval by EPC Failure of more than 1 course, whether eligible for summer remediation or not: Hearing---recommendations:
+Dismiss Failure of a major course (defined as greater than 4 credit hours) for which a student is not eligible for summer remediation: Student will be placed on academic leave of absence and referred to Student Promotions Committee for hearing.

+- a) Repeat the entire semester that includes the failed course the following academic year - b) Dismiss Failure of one course less than 4 credit hours:

+Complete remediation after spring semester as recommended by course director and approval by EPC Failure of more than 1 course, whether eligible for summer remediation or not: Hearing---recommendations:

 - a.
 Remediate the courses during summer (if eligible)

 - b.
 Repeat the entire semester

 - c.
 Repeat the entire year

-d) Dismiss
+- d.
+Dismiss

-If on probation
+If a student is on probation

 Any failure: